rietho/blogdown_website/content/blog/2021-12-22-How-to-setup-you-own-blog-using-blogdown/index.md

 ### Archive page

 I do like the idea of an archive page providing readers a quick and easy chronological overview of all blog posts.
-Some themes do come with a archive page, but the Apéro theme does not seem to do so.
-At least I couldn't find it.
-So, I built one one my own which you are welcome to reuse:
+Some themes do come with an archive page, but the Apéro theme does not seem to do so.
+At least I couldn’t find it.
+So, I built an archive page on my own which you are welcome to reuse:

 Here blogdown comes in handy, as I can use [R markdown](https://rmarkdown.rstudio.com/) to programmatically create content.
 I created a folder `archive` within the `content` folder and placed an `index.Rmd` file in there.
 You can find the code of the current live version on Github:

 * file [`/content/archive/index.Rmd`](https://github.com/rietho/blogdown_website/blob/main/content/archive/index.Rmd)
 * file [`R/functions.R`](https://github.com/rietho/blogdown_website/blob/main/R/functions.R) where I saved some functions I wrote to help with the archive page

-In theory you should be able to simply copy these files as they are.
+In theory, you should be able to simply copy these files as they are.
 The code is not perfectly clean, but it should work well.

 The basic idea is the following: